kuangmk11/numberstation/README.md

 usage:

-will accept a string of text directly: numbersplay "TEXT TO PLAY"
+will accept a string of text directly:
+./numbersplay "TEXT TO PLAY"

 will also accept a text file:
-numbersplay file.txt
+./numbersplay file.txt

 Change the voice set by editing the numbersplay script